gvwilson/sensibleadventures/wrestler/wrestler.md

 intent on the snow beneath him.
 Above them the sky is clear, bright, and bitterly cold.

+Luft shooshes to a stop behind his partner.
-"What wrong?"
-Luft asks,
+"What wrong?" he asks,
 his hand on the hilt of his sword.

-Argasdottir shakes her head.
+Torvane shakes her head.
 "I don't know, lad.
 Walker?"
-The camel have dropped onto the snow, taking the opportunity to rest.
+The woolly camels have dropped onto the snow, taking the opportunity to rest.
-One snarks as another snaps at its cropped tail.
+One snarks as another snaps at it.

 The Nukilik walks slowly back and forth before straightening up.
 "*Matsheshu*," he says grimly, scanning the horizon.
 "Bandits.
-On foot, maybe a hand, maybe more, two days ago.
+On foot, maybe a hand of them, two days ago.
 Going for'ard."

 There is a moment's silence,